monoliz/Calc-React/README.md

 # Calc React

-Simple calculator which generates nums and operations and compute final answer.
+Simple calculator which generates fields for nums and operations and compute final answer.
 Made on React.